MNagaPhani/python/README.md

-program_25.py - the maximum number of array jumps to reach the array. program_26.py - reverse to convert the number into mirror. program_27.py - collections of numbers ,return all possible unique. program_28.py - array of strings strs,group program_29.py - program_30.py -
+program_25.py - the maximum number of array jumps to reach the array. program_26.py - reverse to convert the number into mirror. program_27.py - collections of numbers ,return all possible unique. program_28.py - array of strings strs,group. program_29.py - the input string s and a pattern p,implement regular expression. program_30.py - the minimum number of operations requried to convert word 1 and word 2.

+DAY _ 4 :

+program_31.py -
+program_32.py -
+program_33.py -
+program_34.py -
+program_35.py -
+program_36.py -
+program_37.py -
+program_38.py -
+program_39.py -
+program_40.py -